How to choose among the best places to visit in Colombia? Which regions to explore?

 Frankly, I was a bit disappointed with the Tatacoa desert.
 The most photogenic section – Cuzco – is quite small, and a couple of hours is enough to visit it.

-We heard it was fun to sleep in the desert, but most of the hotels are illegals as it’s forbidden to build constructions within the park.
+We heard it was fun to sleep in the desert, but most hotels are illegal as building constructions within the park is forbidden.
 So, we didn’t do it and stayed in Villavieja instead.

 Nevertheless, it can be a nice day trip if you pass nearby.